James B. Wells Jr.

-James Babbage "Jim" Wells Jr. (1850–1923) was an American lawyer, rancher, and Democratic Party boss of South Texas.
-Wells is remembered for the nearly four decades he spent as a political kingmaker from his base in Cameron County, Texas, and as the namesake of Jim Wells County in the same state.
+James Babbage Wells Jr. (July 12, 1850 – December 21, 1923) was an American lawyer, rancher, and Democratic Party boss of South Texas.
+Wells is remembered for the nearly four decades that he spent as a political kingmaker from his base in Cameron County, Texas, and as the namesake of Jim Wells County, in the same state.

 Biography

 Early years

-James B. Wells Jr. was born July 12, 1850 on St. Joseph Island in Texas, a barrier island on the state's Gulf Coast.
+Wells was born July 12, 1850, on St. Joseph Island in Texas, a barrier island on the state's Gulf Coast.
 He was the son of Lydia Hastings and James B. Wells Sr., both of whom hailed from New England sailing families.
 The elder James Wells participated in the Texas Revolution of 1835-36 as a privateer, settling on St. Joseph Island after the end of the conflict to raise cattle and operate a merchant ship.

-As a boy James Wells Jr. lived in comparative isolation on St. Joseph Island, where he received most of his education directly from his mother.
-As he grew older he began working at the family's ranch, eventually managing the operation.
+As a boy, James Wells Jr. lived in comparative isolation on St. Joseph Island, where he received most of his education directly from his mother.
+As he grew older, he began working at the family's ranch and eventually managed the operation.

-In 1873 Wells moved to Galveston, where he began to study law under the tutelage of a prominent attorney in that city.
+In 1873, Wells moved to Galveston, where he began to study law under the tutelage of a prominent attorney in that city.
 He enrolled in the University of Virginia School of Law in 1874 and received his degree the following year.

 Business career

-Following his graduation from the University of Virginia Law School, Wells returned to his native Texas to open up a legal practice in the Gulf Coast city of Rockport, Texas.
+After his graduation from the University of Virginia Law School, Wells returned to his native Texas to open up a legal practice in the Gulf Coast city of Rockport, Texas.
 He soon moved his practice to Corpus Christi, however, where he gained the attention of Democratic Party political boss Stephen Powers.
-Powers would take Wells under his wing in 1878 following the death of Powers' junior partner in a duel.
+Powers would take Wells under his wing in 1878 after the death of Powers' junior partner in a duel.

-Wells proved to be a very successful local attorney, winning 20 victories in 21 cases during one session of the Cameron County District Court.
-Wells came to be regarded as Powers' protégé, even marrying Powers' niece, Pauline Kleiber on November 4, 1880.
-Together the couple had a daughter and three sons, with the oldest boy dying in a shooting accident in 1899.
+Wells proved to be a very successful local attorney by winning 20 victories in 21 cases during one session of the Cameron County District Court.
+Wells came to be regarded as Powers' protégé and even married Powers' niece, Pauline Kleiber, on November 4, 1880.
+Together, the couple had a daughter and three sons, with the oldest boy dying in a shooting accident in 1899.

-In addition to the practice of law, Wells was active as a ranch owner, land speculator, and investor in oil exploration and life insurance.
-He was unable to amass a fortune, however, being driven to speculative investments which sometimes failed magnificently, bringing him to the brink of bankruptcy on three separate occasions.
+In addition to his practice of law, Wells was active as a ranch owner, land speculator, and investor in oil exploration and life insurance.
+He was unable to amass a fortune, however, and was driven to speculative investments, which sometimes failed magnificently and brought him to the brink of bankruptcy on three separate occasions.

-Although commonly known as "Judge," Wells was the holder of public office only briefly — as elected City Attorney of Brownsville in the early 1880s and as a gubernatorial appointee in 1897 to finish the term of an elected state district judge who had been forced to resign.
+Although commonly known as "Judge," Wells was the holder of public office only briefly, as elected City Attorney of Brownsville in the early 1880s and as a gubernatorial appointee in 1897 to finish the term of an elected state district judge, who had been forced to resign.